Accelerating Federated Learning with a Global Biased Optimiser: Experiments

 \subsection{Convergence Speed}

-We first compare the convergence speed of the different adaptive FL algorithms using each optimiser, on each dataset.
+We first compare the convergence speed of the different adaptive-FL algorithms using each optimiser, on each dataset.
 For each [dataset, FL algorithm, optimiser] combination, we tuned hyperparameters via grid search in order to achieve the highest test-set accuracy within 5,000 communication rounds (evaluated every 50 rounds).
 We tested learning rates in the range $\eta \in [10^{1}, 10^{-5}]$, with step size of $0.1$, and optimiser parameter $\beta = \{0.3, 0.6, 0.9, 0.99, 0.999, 0.9999 \}$.
 For Adam, in order to keep the number of experiments performed feasible, we fixed $\beta_2 = 0.99$ for all experiments and tuned $\beta_1$ as above.
-For RMSProp and Adam, as has been noted previously for adaptive FL algorithms \cite{AdaptiveFedOpt,Mime}, we found that a large adaptivity parameter $\epsilon = 10^{-3}$ was required for stable convergence.
+For RMSProp and Adam, as has been noted previously \cite{AdaptiveFedOpt,Mime} we found that a large adaptivity parameter $\epsilon = 10^{-3}$ was required for stable convergence.
 Tuning the AdaptiveFedOpt algorithm took significantly more simulations compared to the other algorithms, due to the extra hyperparameter (the server learning rate, on top of client learning rate and optimiser parameter), which represents a drawback for real-world use.

-For FedAvg, we tune only $\eta$, and present the same curve in each graph of Figure 1 for each dataset.
-Further experimental details and the specific hyperparameters used are given in Appendix B.
+For FedAvg we tune only $\eta$.
+For FedProx we tune $\eta$ and proximal term $\mu$.
+For FedMAX we tune $\eta$ and entropy-loss-weighting $\alpha$.
+These algorithms do not use adaptive optimisation, so we present the same curve for each algorithm in each row of Figs. 2 and 3.
+The best hyperparameters for all scenarios can be found on our online code repository.
+In total we performed well over 1000 simulations.

-Figure 1 presents the test-set accuracies during training for these tuned parameters, for $K = 10$ local steps.
+In Fig. 2, we present the test-set accuracies during training for these tuned parameters using $K = 10$ local steps.
 We consider this a `low-$K$' regime, representing scenarios where clients can communicate more frequently with the server.
-In Appendix C, we also investigate a `high-$K$' ($K = 50$) regime.
+Fig. 3 shows the accuracy curves for a `high-$K$' ($K = 50$) regime.
 We now discuss the practical insights provided by these experiments. \\